ghsilva25/gabrielsilva/README.md

-👋 Olá, sou o Gabriel!
-Tenho 21 anos.
+👋 Hello, I'm Gabriel!
+I'm 21 years old.

-🎓 Atualmente estudo "Ciência da Computação" - 2° semestre.
+🎓 I am currently studying "Computer Science" - 2nd semester.

-👔 A procura de oportunidades como estagiário.
+👔 Looking for opportunities as an intern.

-🎯 Sonho de ser programador.
+🎯 Dream of being a programmer.

-💻 Aprendendo com as linguagens Java e Python.
+💻 Learning with Java and Python languages.